Assessments of epistemic uncertainty using Gaussian stochastic weight averaging for fluid-flow regression: Results and discussion

 Although we demonstrated the applicability of SWAG for unsteady laminar wakes above, we should note that SWAG has a limitation associated with a multimodality of loss surface caused by a problem setting and data sets that users handle.
 To examine the limitation of the present scheme, we consider the DayMET data set (\url{https://daymet.ornl.gov/}) which provides the maximum daily temperature field across North America in the period 2000--2016.
 The CNN-MLP model aims to reconstruct a whole temperature field from four or eight randomly placed temperature-sensor measurements, which can be regarded as a difficult problem due to the high dimensionality of the system.
 We use the first 15 years for training, while the remaining is used for testing purposes.
 Hereafter, we do not consider the use of a standard PNN due to the computational limitation associated with its fully-connected structure, as mentioned earlier.
 Note that convolutional PNNs may be devised, with output channels devoted to predicted mean and variance estimates at each point of a structured grid; however, we leave this to a future study.

 The estimated temperature fields for representative snapshots are shown in figure~\ref{fig:daymet_result}.
 The best set of weights obtained through pre-training with the Adam optimizer can capture a seasonal temperature variation from four or eight sensors with relative $L_2$ error norms of approximately 20--25\%.
 However, by applying the SWAG-based approximation, the estimation is worse than that with the original model with the $L_2$ error norms over 50\% for both numbers of sensors.
 Moreover, despite the fact that the pre-training solution with eight sensors outperforms that with four sensors, the SWAG-based approximation exhibits the opposite trend, with higher error in the case with larger number of sensors.

-This behavior implies that the loss surface of this problem setting could not be properly approximated with a Gaussian distribution.
+{The limitation in applying the present method to this particular high-dimensional system can also be observed through the comparison of time-averaged fields of estimated standard deviation and absolute error of mean estimation shown in figure~\ref{fig:daymet_std-err}.
+For both input attributes, the high concentration regions of standard deviation and error are different from each other.
+This trend indicates that the present method cannot observe `well-calibrated' epistemic uncertainty, as also discussed in section~\ref{sec:sqcy}.} These behaviors imply that the loss surface of this problem setting could not be properly approximated with a Gaussian distribution.